-Documents will be exchanged primarily via upload to the NextCloud repository.
+Documents are exchanged primarily via upload to the NextCloud repository.
 After a successful document upload, the partner should also send an email with the document title and link.
-In case document uploading is not feasible or desirable (e.g., short-lived documents), email exchange will take place instead.
+In case document uploading is not feasible or desirable (e.g., short-lived documents), email exchange takes place instead.